 Costs tend to be where many people compare Vanguard LifeStrategy and Nutmeg the most, and while on the face of it Nutmeg is the slightly pricier option, it’s worth taking a look at the fees you can expect across the board before getting started.

-Nutmeg Fixed Allocation portfolios in comparison come with a 0.45% fee on up to £100k, then just 0.25% beyond that amount.
-There’s also average fund costs of 0.19% and market spread costs of 0.07% on average.
-Using the same £20,000 investment example you would be looking at annual fees of £128 (£90 for the 0.45% management fee, £38 for the 0.19% fund costs).
+For the Nutmeg Fixed Allocation portfolios, there is a 0.45% fee on up to £100k, then just 0.25% beyond that amount.
+There’s also average fund costs of 0.21% and market spread costs of 0.04% on average.
+Including all the other embedded and underlying costs, your fees will be 0.70% up to the first £100k and then 0.5% thereafter.

-Nutmeg 6 Months No Fees
+Bonus Offer: Nutmeg 6 Months No Fees

 If you want to take advantage of 6 months of no portfolio management fees with Nutmeg you can sign up via the link below.
 You must fund your account with the minimum amount and the promotional fee rate will be applied within 30 days.
 Note that when signing up you will still see fees presented during the on-boarding process.
 This will then be updated within 30 days of your funds first being invested and traded.